msoute/vertx-deploy-tools/README.md

 # Changelog
 ## 1.2-SNAPSHOT
 * [Feature] Add local run support.
+* [Feature] Add support to deploy to autoscaling groups
 * [Feature] Add 'aws.as.register.maxduration' and 'aws.as.deregister.maxduration' to overwrite the default timeouts for (de)registration of an instance (autoscaling only).
 Timeouts are specified in minutes.
 * [Feature] Make aws region configurable `aws.region` (defaults to eu-west-1)
 * [Feature] Default to include instances that are in STANDBY.
 Instances can be excluded by setting `includeInStandby` to false in DeployConfiguration.